-The Empty Cage has one given by Kuushou (aka Kyuubi) to Sarutobi.
-He explains that destroying his body is the worst possible thing Sarutobi could do and prior to the last time he had broken out of his seal, it had been in the Land of Wind, which promptly turned from a fertile grassland into a barren desert.
+- The Empty Cage has one given by Kuushou (aka Kyuubi) to Sarutobi.
+He explains that destroying his body is the worst possible thing Sarutobi could do, as the last time he had broken out of his seal, it had been in the Land of Wind, which promptly turned from a fertile grassland into a barren desert.
 He further rips him apart by calmly informing him that every death that occurred during his "attack" had been because they attacked him first, as he was bound by law not to attack unless it was in self-defense.

 You see a lot, Doctor.
 But are you strong enough to point that high-powered perception at yourself?
 What about it?
 Why don't you - why don't you look at yourself and write down what you see?
 Or maybe you're afraid to.

-Exploited in Hard Candy, where Jeff attempts this on Hayley, who plays along just along for the audience to think it has worked before turning around and mocking Jeff for trying.
-At the end of the film she talks him into commiting suicide.
+- Exploited in Hard Candy, where Jeff attempts this on Hayley, who plays along just along for the audience to think it has worked before turning around and mocking Jeff for trying.
+At the end of the film she talks him into committing suicide.

 Joker: So... how many of your friends have I killed?